Stephen M. Ross: Miami Dolphins

+Since 2019, the Miami Open has been hosted at the Hard Rock Stadium.

 On February 1, 2022, Ross and the Dolphins, among other teams, were cited in a federal class-action lawsuit brought forth by his former head coach Brian Flores, alleging that Ross offered Flores a $100,000 bonus for every game he lost in the Dolphins’ 2019 campaign.
-The suit also alleges that Ross set up Flores to meet (against league rules) with a “prominent quarterback” on another team, who was not named in the suit.
-As of February 2, 2022, The NFL publicly denied all allegations against Ross and all others listed in the lawsuit, releasing in an official statement "We will defend against these claims, which are without merit."
+As of February 2, 2022, the NFL publicly denied all allegations against Ross and all others listed in the lawsuit, releasing in an official statement: "We will defend against these claims, which are without merit."

 On August 2, 2022, it was announced that following a six-month independent investigation by Mary Jo White and a team of lawyers, the NFL would strip the Dolphins of their 2023 first-round draft pick and a 2024 third-round draft pick for violating the league's anti-tampering policy on three occasions from 2019 to 2022 by engaging in impermissible conversations with quarterback Tom Brady and then-New Orleans Saints coach Sean Payton, both of whom were under contract with other teams.
-Ross, the team owner, was also fined $1.5 million and suspended through October 17, and was prohibited from being at the Dolphins' facility or representing the team at any event until then.
+Ross, the team owner, was also fined $1.5 million and suspended through October 17, 2022, and was prohibited from being at the Dolphins' facility or representing the team at any event until then.
 He was also prohibited from attending any league meeting before the annual meeting in 2023, and was removed from all league committees indefinitely.
-Vice chairman/limited partner Bruce Beal was fined $500,000 and will not be permitted to attend any league meetings for the rest of the 2022 season.
-The investigation did not find that the Dolphins intentionally lost games during the 2019 season, however.
+Vice chairman/limited partner Bruce Beal was fined $500,000 and was not permitted to attend any league meetings for the rest of the 2022 season.
+The investigation did not find that the Dolphins intentionally lost games during the 2019 season.

+In December 2024, Ross struck a deal to sell a 10% stake in the Dolphins to private equity giant Ares Management, at an $8.1 billion valuation.
+Ross also sold a 3% stake in the team to Alibaba co-founder Joe Tsai.
+The stake sales were among the first under new NFL rules that allowed PE firms to buy minority stakes in teams, a practice seen in the NBA and other pro sports leagues.

+F1

+Ross owns the Miami International Autodrome, a purpose-built temporary circuit around Hard Rock Stadium.
+The Autodrome has exclusive rights to host the Miami Grand Prix through the 2041 season, with the Formula One Grand Prix held for the first time during the 2022 season.
+Ross had been trying to bring about the Miami Grand Prix for several years before being successful.
+The circuit layout is designed in a way that local residents would not be disrupted by the races.
+It is also one of the newest racetracks in the United States.